mtlynch/mtlynch.io/content/posts/solo-developer-year-3/index.md

 </div>

- I'm so glad I didn't cave to the pressure.
+ I'm so glad I didn't cave to my fears.
 TinyPilot is about as far from "real-time" as it gets.
 Customers run my software on their own hardware, so I could shut down every server and delete every code repository, and TinyPilot customers could happily continue using their devices uninterrupted, forever.

 ### Success is more stressful than failure

 Even though TinyPilot doesn't require constant availability, my brain often forgets that.

 After my big launch, I couldn't sleep for two days.
-After mailing out all nine devices to my customers, I was terrified of what could happen next.
+After mailing out all nine devices to my customers, I was terrified of what awaited me.
 What if everyone got their devices, and none of them worked?
 What if my customers expected TinyPilot to do something totally different?
-What if there was some horrible bug that destroyed people's servers?
+What if there was some horrible bug that destroyed everyone's servers?

 {{<img src="first-9.jpg" maxWidth="400px" caption="Just after packing my first nine TinyPilot orders">}}

-Happy reports from customers began pouring in days later, so I relaxed and took pleasure in the success.
+Fortunately, initial customers loved their TinyPilots, and I relaxed and took pleasure in the success.
 But every few weeks, something new would pop up and worry me for days.
-A shipment of parts I needed got lost at the post office.
+A shipment of critical parts got lost at the post office.
 A positive review drove a surge of orders and exhausted my inventory.
-A potential mistake on a customs form left me expecting to be arrested and sent to export jail.
+I messed up a customs form and expected to get thrown in export jail.

 Realistically, the pressure I feel is all self-imposed.
 If I'm out of stock for a few days, who cares?
-In the rare event that something delays an order, I feel anxious about disappointing the customer, but nobody's ever complained.
+When my poor planning delays an order, I feel anxious about disappointing the customer, but nobody's ever complained.
 In fact, when I apologize that a shipment is delayed, customers only ever reply back to say they're impressed I took the time to let them know.

-I've been getting better at easing the pressure on myself and separating work from life, but it's an ongoing process.
-The things I've found most helpful are systems that allow me to disconnect and avoid work emails outside of work hours.
+I've been getting better at easing the pressure on myself and separating work from my personal life, but it's an ongoing process.

 ## Grading last year's goals